department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 ### Can I get SGLI?

-You may be able to get full-time SGLI coverage if **any of the following are true for you**:
+You may be able to get full-time SGLI coverage if any of the descriptions are true for you.

+**At least one of these must be true.
+You're:**

-- You are an active-duty member of the Army, Navy, Air Force, Marines, or Coast Guard, **or**
+- An active-duty member of the Army, Navy, Air Force, Marines, or Coast Guard, **or**
 - A commissioned member of the National Oceanic and Atmospheric Administration (NOAA) or the U.S. Public Health Service (USPHS), **or**
 - A cadet or midshipman of the U.S. military academies, **or**
 - A member, cadet, or midshipman of the Reserve Officers Training Corps (ROTC) engaged in authorized training and practice cruises, **or**
 - A member of the Ready Reserve or National Guard, assigned to a unit, and scheduled to perform at least 12 periods of inactive training per year, **or**
 - A volunteer in an Individual Ready Reserve (IRR) mobilization category

+#### If you're in nonpay status with the Ready Reserve or National Guard

-You may also be able to get full-time SGLI coverage if you’re in nonpay status with the Ready Reserve or National Guard and **both of the following are true for you**:
+You may be able to get full-time SGLI coverage if you meet both of the requirements below.

+**Both of these must be true.
+You're:**

-- You are scheduled for 12 periods of inactive training for the year, **and**
+- Scheduled for 12 periods of inactive training for the year, **and**
-- You are drilling for points rather than pay
+- Drilling for points rather than pay

 **Note:** You must pay your premiums directly.